Address: 6, rue Richard Coudenhove-Kalergi,

 [pdf] Kisub Kim, Sankalp Ghatpande, Dongsun Kim, Kui Liu, Tegawendé F. Bissyandé, Jacques Klein and Yves Le Traon, Big Code Search: a Bibliography, ACM Computing Surveys, ACM, Accepted for publication on Apr.
 13, 2023

-From Jun.
-15, 2022: Yewei Song working on NLP, Chatbot, and AI, Industrial Partnership funding and FNR BRIDGES funding
+4. From Jun.
+15, 2022: Yewei Song working on NLP, Chatbot, and AI, FNR BRIDGES funding and Industrial Partnership funding with BGL BNP Paribas

-From Sep.
-1, 2022: Despoina Giarimpampa working on Security Operations Center Automation, Industrial Partnership funding
+5. From Sep.
+1, 2022: Despoina Giarimpampa working on Security Operations Center Automation, Industrial Partnership funding with the Army of Luxembourg

 Past PhD Supervision: